DevnagriAI/devnagri-cli/docs/CLI_User_Documentation.md

 ### pull

+This command pulls the file from Devnagri server to the local filesystem.

     ```
     > devnagri pull
     ```

+NOTE: This command must be done only after you've checked the status of your project on Devnagri.

 ### sync

-This command synchronizes the files between the devnagri server and local environments
+This command synchronizes the files between the Devnagri server and local environments

     ```
     > devnagri sync